pbanj/Breadtools/Readme.md

 - v0.8 - added open bash here. take note that you must [enable the linux subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) for this to work.

+- v0.9 - removed the need to open cmd first to open bash. take note that you must [enable the linux subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) for this to work.

 **what the tool menu looks like**